Kong/docs.konghq.com/app/1.1.x/configuration.md

 #### error_default_type

 Default MIME type to use when the request `Accept` header is missing and Nginx is returning an error for the request.

-Accepted values are `text/plain`, `text/html`, `application/json`, and `application/xml`.
+Accepted values are `text/plain`, `text/html`, `application/json`, and
+`application/xml`.

 Default: `text/plain`

 ---

 ### Datastore section

-Kong will store all of its data (such as Routes, Services, Consumers and Plugins) in either Cassandra or PostgreSQL, and all Kong nodes belonging to the same cluster **must** connect themselves to the same database.
+Kong will store all of its data (such as Routes, Services, Consumers, and Plugins) in either Cassandra or PostgreSQL, and all Kong nodes belonging to the same cluster must connect themselves to the same database.

 Kong supports the following database versions: